DiedrichsenLab/HierarchBayesParcel/docs/source/math.rst

 Evaluation on independent test data (:math:`\mathbf{Y}_{test}`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Cosine error
+1. Cosine Error
 ***************

-the first evaluation criterion based on the difference between some observed activity profiles :math:`\mathbf{Y}_{test}` and the predicted mean directions from the model  :math:`\mathbf{v}_k` given some expectation of which voxel belongs to what cluster :math:`\langle \mathbf{u}_i \rangle` .
+The Cosine Error is an evaluation criterion based on the difference between some observed activity profiles :math:`\mathbf{Y}_{test}` and the predicted mean directions from the model
+:math:`\mathbf{v}_k` given some expectation of which voxel belongs to what cluster :math:`\langle \mathbf{u}_i \rangle` .
+The overall cosine error is thus defined as the arithmetic mean of the cosine error across $P$ voxels as follows:

 One possibility is to use for each voxel the most likely predicted mean direction.

 .. math::
 	\bar{\epsilon}_{cosine} = \frac{1}{P}\sum_i^P (1-{\mathbf{v}_\underset{k}{\operatorname{argmax}}}^{T}\frac{\mathbf{y}_i}{||\mathbf{y}_i||})